scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 and at the policy document [NEP19](https://numpy.org/neps/nep-0019-rng-policy.html).

-## Goodbye seed {#seed-id}
+## Digression on using a seed {#seed-id}

-Imagine a forest.
-In a healthy ecosystem, the forest will consist of a multitude of species and each tree will be different.
-This collective group will work together to stay healthy.
-As a whole, a given forest will have a sort of homogeneity, a character.
-Now, burn everything down and use a single seed to rebuild your forest.
-This results in a monoculture, which is poor and less robust to the environment.

-Setting the seed of a random number generator is just like that.
-There is nothing random anymore, you are breaking your random number generator, breaking your forest.
-You see often in **code** the exact same seeds: 0, 123456.
-In fact, if you do this, you are using a fixed sequence of points which effectively has no guarantee over the quality of the points.
+A quick note about using a seed.
+When you use a seed, you are using a fixed sequence of points which effectively has no guarantee over the quality of the points.

 Consider a few statistical distributions to illustrate this.